How it works

 Mental health integrative psychotherapy training (120 hours+), NCHP, London

-Certified Life Coach (ICF ACSTH Professional Coach) Modality: Mindful empowerment coaching
+Certified Life Coach (ICF ACSTH Professional Coach) Modality: Empowerment coaching

 Anxiety & Despression